-This involves sentences imposed which are 3 years or less.
-The sentencing Magistrate or Judge will set a non-parole period which allows for the release of the inmate prior to the expiry of the head sentence.
+This involves sentences imposed which are three years or less.
+The sentencing magistrate or judge will set a non-parole period which allows for the release of the inmate prior to the expiry of the head sentence.
 The inmate would be subject to standard conditions, and in addition any other conditions which the court imposed at the time of sentencing.

 The standard conditions of parole are:

-• Not to commit any offence while on parole; and
+• Not to commit any offence while on parole.

 2. Parole granted by the Authority.

-The State Parole Authority decides which inmates with sentences greater than three years and include a non-parole period will be released.
-In addition the Authority sets the conditions of release, and makes decisions in relation to how and when Parole can be revoked.
+The State Parole Authority decides which inmates with sentences greater than three years and that include a non-parole period, will be released.
+In addition the Authority sets the conditions of release, and makes decisions in relation to how and when parole can be revoked.

 • The interests of the community